Flight-Free-UK/flight_free_uk_website/source/posts/destination-scotland.html.markdown

 ![](/images/uploads/kate_swimming.jpg)

 The last time we flew was 28 years ago when a friend paid for us to visit him in Seattle.
 I absolutely hated the 13-hour flight.
 It was only because I needed to return to my 3 children aged 4, 9 and 11 that I got back on the plane.
-I thought I would have to overcome my flying fears in order to properly travel again, but my husband started to read environmental books such as 'How to Save the Planet’ by Meyer Hillman and 'Six Degrees’ by Mark Linas, which also made me think.
+I thought I would have to overcome my flying fears in order to properly travel again, but my husband started to read environmental books such as '[How We Can Save the Planet](https://www.amazon.co.uk/How-We-Can-Save-Planet/dp/0141016922)’ by Mayer Hillman and '[Six Degrees](https://www.amazon.com/Six-Degrees-Future-Hotter-Planet/dp/1426203853)’ by Mark Lynas, which also made me think.
 We decided that we need never use air travel again and we don't feel deprived in any way.

 Rupert's uncle, a journalist who has travelled the world, says Scotland is the best place anywhere.
 Although you’d want to avoid the midge season, it is extremely beautiful and the history is written on the landscape.
 Even in the rain, Scotland is so atmospheric and it impacts you deeply.
 Why would you go anywhere else?